 After analyzing the local Colombian job boards, we can see the salary range depending on the developer’s seniority.

 However, you should understand that the mentioned salaries on different local job boards do not include additional taxes.
-Also, the expenses on hiring a software engineer differ if you outsource a specialist from a company, where he/she has own workplace and gadgets.
+Also, the expenses of hiring a software engineer differ if you outsource a specialist from a company where he/she has their own workplace and gadgets.
 When you hire a developer to work in your company, you have to pay for the needed place and equipment.

 Salary range depending on software development technology

 The salary range differs a lot due to the technical skills that a developer has.
 We have gathered information from different resources to provide you with quality data.
 In the table below you will find the information from these sources: